 Tubal reversals with Chapel Hill Tubal Reversal Center

-If you are interested in having tubal reversal at our facility we encourage to call (919)968-4656 for a free Tubal Reversal Nurse consultation.
-We have also provided extensive step-by-step instructions to help you get started with planning your tubal reversal: Guide to Scheduling Tubal Reversal.
+If you are interested in having tubal reversal at our facility we encourage to call (919) 968-4656 for a free Tubal Reversal Nurse consultation.
+We have also provided a simplified overview on how to get started scheduling your tubal reversal: Getting started with tubal reversal: An overview.